ThirVondukr/passlib/docs/new_app_quickstart.rst

 However, this design also hampers analysis of the algorithm for future flaws.

+*While this algorithm is still considered secure, it has fallen slightly out of favor in comparison to bcrypt & pbkdf2, due to it's non-standard construction.*

 .. index:: Google App Engine; recommended hash algorithm

 :class:`~passlib.hash.sha512_crypt` is probably the best choice for Google App Engine,